 Finding the Wunder Way: Building an intuitive and easy-to-use service

-Wunder designed advisor service solution is easy to use to anyone who visits the websites – as it should.
-But reaching this level of usability has required a lot of work.
+Advisor service solution is easy to use to anyone who visits the websites – as it should.
+However, reaching this level of usability has required much work.
 Senior Frontend Developer Teemu Pärssinen from Wunder describes:

 Simplicity like this is often challenging to create from the technological point of view.
 It takes a lot of work to get something to be as simple as possible for the user.
 For example, the question-answer logic of this service requires a lot of information storage and retrieval during different stages.
 All the different options lead to different paths, which finally results in a customized instruction page for the user.
 The fact that users can return to any point of the question path also required a lot planning.